-- Just 3 km from Hapoli, Tarin Fish Farm is a beautiful high-altitude fish farm where one can see innovative cultivation practices followed in Apatani plateau, paddy cum fish cultivation.
+- Just 3 km from Hapoli, Tarin Fish Farm is a beautiful high-altitude fish farm where one can see innovative cultivation practices followed in the Apatani plateau, paddy cum fish cultivation.
 After sowing the paddy in the wet rice cultivation field, the fish fingerlings are placed in the channels in the rice field for drainage of water (MUGO) at knee-deep which is kept for 2-3 months before harvesting of fish.
-Two crops of rice mipya and emoh and one breed of fish ngihi are raised together.
+Two crops of rice Mipya and Emoh and one breed of fish Ngihi are raised together.

 - The Shiva Lingam of the Sidheswar Nath Temple at Kardo forest is known to be the largest Shiva linga miraculously discovered by a local while cutting a tree during the holy Shravana month.

 - Bamboo Grove is home to one of the largest temperate bamboos – one stem Monopodial Bamboo Plant or Phyllostachys Bambusoides also called Japanese timber bamboo.

 - Talley Wildlife Sanctuary is a famous wildlife reserve and biodiversity hotspot of Arunachal Pradesh located at quite an altitude with rivers viz.
-Pange, Sipu, Karing, and Subansiri flowing through the reserve.
+Pange, Sipu, Karing, and Subansiri flow through the reserve.
 It comprises a range of subtropical and alpine forests marked by giant silver fir trees, ferns, orchids, bamboo, and rhododendron.
 A clouded leopard can be spotted here.

 - A twin hillock on the way to Talley Valley, Dilopolyang Maniipolyang is a perfect place to enjoy the work of art by Mother Nature.